 Nevada’s Fault-Based Insurance System

-Nevada operates under a fault-based system, meaning the at-fault driver’s insurance is responsible for covering damages.
-However, fault may be shared between parties in some cases, which complicates claims.
-Key aspects of Nevada’s system include:
+Nevada operates under a fault-based system, meaning the insurance company for the at-fault driver is generally responsible for covering damages.
+However, when fault is shared between drivers, things can quickly become more complex.
+Disputes over liability are common, and knowing how to dispute an insurer’s fault determination can be essential in protecting your claim.
+Key aspects of Nevada’s insurance system include:

-• Comparative Negligence Rule: Nevada follows a modified comparative negligence rule.
-If you’re found less than 50% at fault, you can still recover damages, but your compensation will be reduced by your percentage of fault.
+- Comparative Negligence Rule: Nevada follows a modified comparative negligence rule.
+If you’re less than 50% at fault, you can still recover damages—though your compensation is reduced by your share of the blame.

 Multiple insurers may argue over fault to avoid paying.
 This is why having clear evidence and legal support is crucial.